instructure/canvas-lms/doc/api/file_uploads.md

 POST to `/api/v1/courses/:course_id/files`.
 Or to <a href="submissions.html">upload a file as part of a student homework submission</a>, as the student you'd POST to
 `/api/v1/courses/:course_id/assignments/:assignment_id/submissions/self/files` or `/api/v1/courses/:course_id/assignments/:assignment_id/submissions/comments/self/files` for submission comments.

-Note* The endpoint you choose to post files to will change the permissions set on the file. i.e. only files posted to the submissions comments endpoint can be attached to a submissions comment.
+Note* The endpoint you choose to post files to will change the permissions set on the file. i.e. only files posted to the submission's comments endpoint can be attached to a submission's comment.

 Arguments: